Vision Thru Art is proudly supported by The Philadelphia Foundation's Esther and Sidney Kulick Memorial Fund.

 Time/Date: Wednesdays from 10am - noon.
 Classes start in mid-September and run until early June.

-Fees: There are no fees for this class.
+Fees: There are no registration or materials fees for this class.

 Registration: Currently, this class is full.
 We have created a waiting list for registration for this class.
 To be placed on the waiting list, please email us with your name, contact information (mailing address, phone number and email address).
 As spaces become available, we will contact the next person on the waiting list.
 Once you have been contacted, an interview with the instructor: Carol Konopinski will be arranged.